arjanflac/polymath-system-prompt/README.md

 ## 🧪 The "A/B" Test

-We tested this prompt on **Gemini 1.5 Pro** with a subjective strategy question.
+We tested this prompt on **Gemini 3 Pro Prview** with a subjective strategy question.
 The difference in logical structuring and actionable advice is immediate.

 **The Prompt:** *"I want to start a substack blog about music. come up with a strategy"*